 - legal action including criminal legal proceedings

-- passing on the names of businesses and employers to the Department for Business, Energy and Industrial Strategy (BEIS) who may put them on a public list
+- passing on the names of businesses and employers to the Department for Business and Trade (DBT) who may put them on a public list

 To make a complaint to HMRC, either:

 If the employee makes a claim to an employment tribunal